-Gitlab is the most important tool for the NOCs for Change Management, it is used by more than 50% of the respondents and it is the best rated.
-Jira has a similar level of adoption and it is the second in rating, but the third in importance.
-Request Tracker is the third best valued tool, and the fourth one in importance.
-Other tools have a lower level of adoption, importance and rating.
+GitLab is the most important Change Management tool for the NOCs.
+It is used by more than 50% of the respondents and it is the highest rated.
+Jira has a similar level of adoption and is the second in rating, but the third in importance.
+Request Tracker is the third highest valued tool, and the fourth one in importance.
+Other tools have a lower level of adoption, importance, and rating.

-Table 25 shows the trends in the number of NOC that use the tools for Change Management, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
-Gitlab is in the first position and ServiceNow appears for the first time in the table, with a low number of users.
-Jira and Confluence go down in the number of users.
+Table 25 shows the trends in the number of NOC that use Change Management tools, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
+GitLab is in the first position and ServiceNow appears for the first time in the table, with a low number of users.
+The number of Jira and Confluence users has gone down.

 Tool 2016 2019 2023 Trend

-GITLAB 5 2 1 1
+GITLAB 5 2 1

-JIRA 3 1 2 - 1
+JIRA 3 1 2 -1

-OTRS 2 4 3 1
+OTRS 2 4 3

-REQUEST TRACKER 1 5 4 1
+REQUEST TRACKER 1 5 4

-CONFLUENCE 4 3 5 -2 2
+CONFLUENCE 4 3 5 -2

 SERVICENOW 6 NEW